cadenmbond/cadenmbond/README.md

 **Aspiring Software Engineer** 🚀
 18 y/o from 🇨🇦 · 7 Years of Programming Experience

-Focused on systems design, graphics programming, and emerging technologies.
+Focused on systems design, graphics programming, and low-level programming.

 ---